 There’s a dirty secret lurking in the average B2B database.
 If you’re a demand-gen marketer, you may already know what it is, even if you don’t know why.
-A 2012 study by market intelligence firm IDC determined more than 50 percent of leads in the average B2B contact database are obsolete.
+A study by IDC showed more than 50 percent of leads in the average B2B contact database are obsolete.
 And when was the last time you heard a marketer say, “I love my database”?
 Forget conversions and nurture, if you’re marketing to people who aren’t there, you have nothing to measure.
 And no results.

 Marketers have tried to solve this problem by purchasing new lists, but many traditional data vendors face the same problem.
 B2B moves fast and static lists begin aging the moment they’re created.
 If you’re adding old, tired data to your already old, tired database, you’re only compounding the problem.

 Enter predictive analytics

 Predictive analytics, the process of using sophisticated algorithms to identify companies and people ready to buy what you sell, can help with scoring leads and sorting the wheat from the chaff.
 But predictive analytics are only as good as the data you point them at.
 An “A” lead is useless if she’s moved to a new company, changed jobs, or gotten a new phone number since the last time her contact record was updated.

 Big data doesn’t solve the problem

 Far from being a cure-all, the proliferation of data complicates the problem.
 There’s a reason you never hear a data scientist use the term “Big Data”—or a smart marketer.
 You don’t need big data.You need accurate information combined with insights about the contact to help you not only engage with him, but engage with the message he wants to hear when he’s ready to hear it.

 Predictive analytics only work when they have accurate data to work with

 So how do you get the benefit of features like machine learning and semantic understanding that form the basis of predictive predictive lead scoring and segmentation?
 Start by fixing your data problems.